Pokémon Ranger: Development

 A few episodes of the Pokémon animated series have included Pokémon Rangers.
-They go on special missions to help preserve Pokémon and human relations, and they are closely related to Pokémon breeders.
-They also have a device that allows them to temporarily control wild Pokémon; this device also allows them to scan Pokémon, check how healthy they are, and make sure that they are not being interfered with by outside forces.
-Solana herself has appeared in three episodes of the Pokémon anime, in one of which Solana must stop a disturbed Deoxys.
+They go on special missions to help preserve Pokémon and human relations, wild Pokémon's wellbeing, and the environment.
+Solana, the female protagonist, has appeared in three episodes of the Pokémon animated series, in one of which she must stop a disturbed legendary Pokémon, Deoxys.

-Several Pokémon Rangers can also be battled in Pokémon Ruby and Sapphire, FireRed and LeafGreen, Emerald, Diamond and Pearl, Platinum, Black and White and are depicted as protecting the environment and wild Pokémon.
-These Rangers own Pokémon which they keep in Poké Balls, and are not true rangers but still have similar intentions to true Pokémon Rangers.
+Several Pokémon Rangers can also be battled in the mainline Pokémon games.
+Being from different regions, these rangers keep their Pokémon in Pokéballs and train them.
+They are also depicted as preserving wild Pokémon and the environment.

-A direct-to-DVD animated film adaptation Pokémon Ranger and the Temple of the Sea premièred on Cartoon Network on March 23, 2007, and released on DVD the succeeding month.
-The movie starred a new Ranger named Jack Walker, or Jackie, whose job is to protect a Legendary Manaphy Egg which Ash and company also help in protecting.
+A direct-to-DVD animated film adaptation, Pokémon Ranger and the Temple of the Sea, premiered on Cartoon Network on March 23, 2007, and released on DVD the succeeding month.
+The movie stars a new Pokémon Ranger named Jack Walker, or Jackie, whose job is to protect a Manaphy egg.
+Ash and his companions work with Jackie throughout the movie.

-Merchandise

-A game watch has been manufactured in the theme of Pokémon Ranger.
-The watch is designed to look like the Pokémon Rangers' Capture Styler used for capturing Pokémon.
-The Pokémon can be used to help the styler by making bubbles or having leaf blades shoot out or having it on fire.